Frequently Asked Questions

 What is the difference between a home inspection, a code inspection and an appraisal?

-A code inspection: Verifies local building code compliance.
+A code inspection: Verifies that a house complies with minimum building standards.
 Code inspections verify that recent construction or remodeling was completed to the current local code standards.
+This typically applies to a home you already own.

-A home appraisal: Determines the value of a home and property.
-This is typically performed by an agent of the bank or lending institution that will hold your mortgage to confirm your purchase price does not over value the property.
+A home appraisal: Determines the value of a home.
+This is typically performed at the request of the bank that will hold your mortgage to confirm your purchase price makes sense.

 Do home inspectors need to be licensed?

-Yes, in New York state home inspectors must be licensed, have liability insurance, and receive 24 hours of continuing education every 2 years to keep the license.
+Yes, in New York state home inspectors must be licensed.
+We are also required to have liability insurance and receive continuing education.

 When will I receive my home inspection report?